-Simon is responsible for increasing sports participation and providing access to competition pathways in VIC/SA/TAS.
+Simon is responsible for national sports partnerships and for increasing sports participation and providing access to competition pathways in VIC/SA/TAS.

 Fran organises corporate fundraising events on a national scale and works in partnership with over twenty organising committees to help with the implementation of these events.

 Mabel works with the events manager to facilitate and promote fundraising events throughout the country.

 Patricia Sugita, Financial Accountant